mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 5. Click **Next** then click **FINISH**.

 6. Log in to the Fusion UI for the HDP zone by clicking on the **fusion-server-sandbox-hdp** link.
-This will open in another tab.

 7. Enter the Replication tab, and select to **+ Create** a replication rule.

 [//]: <INC-846>

 8. Create a new Hive rule using the UI with the following properties:

-   On the Replication tab, select to **+ Create** a replication rule again.

    * Type = `Hive`